microdotsh/On_awakening/README.md

 download script

-Edit script to accommodate your directory structure and naming conventions (This could be done more easily with a text editor on PC or mobile device rather than with nano inside termux)
+Edit script to accommodate your directory structure and naming conventions (This could be done more easily with a text editor on PC or mobile device rather than with something like nano inside termux)

 If your message and recipients files are stored in the default "Documents" folder on internal storage, then adjust the following lines:

   MSG_FILE="$HOME/storage/shared/doc/aa/on_awakening.txt" --> "MSG_FILE=$HOME/storage/shared/path/to/content_to_send.ext"
   NUMBER_FILE="$HOME/storage/shared/doc/aa/recipients.txt" --> NUMBER_FILE="$HOME/storage/path/to/numbers_to_send_to_file.ext"